AntoineSavage/pizzascript/README.md

 ## Other uses for the explicit context

-Beyond simply manipulating the caller context, the *function explicit context* can also be used to do the following:
+Beyond simply manipulating the caller context, the *macro explicit context* can also be used to do the following:
 - defining custom structs
 - performing I/O
 - requesting other module definition contexts